-Individuals with anxious attachment style are hyper-vigilant to threats.
+Individuals with an anxious attachment style are hyper-vigilant to threats.
 Since their attachment system is hyperactivated, they’re heavily reliant on others to deal with a threat rather than engage in fight-or-flight.
 They’re also quick to alert others when they detect a threat.6

 Secure attachment is characterized by low attachment anxiety and low attachment avoidance.
 Secure individuals maintain a balance between individual and social-level defense responses.
 However, they’re not as good as anxious individuals when it comes to detecting danger and not as good as avoidant individuals when it comes to taking quick action.

 Both secure and insecure attachment responses evolved in humans because their combined advantages outweighed their combined disadvantages.
 Prehistoric humans faced a wide variety of challenges and having a mix of secure, anxious, and avoidant individuals equipped them better to deal with those challenges.

 Limitations of Attachment Theory

 Attachment styles are not rigid, as initially proposed, but continue to develop with time and experience.7

 This means that even if you’ve had an insecure attachment style for the most part of your life, you can shift to a secure attachment style by working on yourself and learning to fix your internal working models.

 Attachment styles may be a strong factor influencing behavior in close relationships but they’re not the only factors.
 Attachment theory doesn’t say anything about concepts like attractiveness and mate value.
 Mate value is simply a measure of how valuable a person is in the mating market.